Nigeria vs Benin Preview: Kick-off time, TV channel & squad news | Goal.com Nigeria

-Nigeria are facing their former coach Gernot Rohr as the two sides meet in the bid to qualify for the 2025 Africa Cup of Nations.
+The 2023 Afcon finalists Super Eagles are the strongest team in this group which also has Libya and Benin.

-Nigeria will be at home at Godswill Akpabio Stadium in Uyo, a venue where they were held to a 1-1 draw by Bafana Bafana in a 2026 Fifa World Cup qualifier in June.
+Amavubi will be aiming to cause an upset against one of the best teams on the continent, with quality players plying their trade abroad.

-Here, GOAL brings you all the details you need to know about how to watch the match between the Super Eagles and Benin, including TV channels, streaming details, team news and more.CLICK HERE TO JOIN OUR WHATSAPP CHANNEL!
+Here, GOAL brings you all the details you need to know about how to watch the match between Amavubi and the Super Eagles, including TV channels, streaming details, team news, and more.CLICK HERE TO JOIN OUR WHATSAPP CHANNEL!

 Article continues below